Skip to main content

 • making food for volunteer fire fighters during a bushfire.

-• does need to be kept under temperature control to keep it safe, and
+• needs to be kept under temperature control (either hot or cold) to keep it safe to eat, and

-• will not be consumed immediately after thorough cooking.
+• will not be eaten immediately after thorough cooking.

 Notification is different for each council.
 It may involve applying for a service, permit or approval, or completing a food business notification form.
 Checking the local council’s website is a good place to start.